 Degrees and Professional Qualifications

-Please give the full details of any completed higher degree(s) and, where relevant, the full details of any higher degree(s) you are currently undertaking.
+Please give the full details of any key qualifications completed and, where relevant, the full details of any key qualifications you are currently undertaking.

 Present and previous positions